Don't Believe the Truth: Recording

 The recording process for Don't Believe the Truth was prolonged.
 The album was originally supposed to be released around summer/autumn 2004, with an initial three to four-week session produced by Death in Vegas.
-The recording finally began after Alan White's departure in January 2004 at Sawmills Studios in Cornwall, though the group were not satisfied with the results, as Noel Gallagher said: "Unfortunately, after the recording process we decided we didn't like anything we had played/recorded during those three weeks, and because of commitments with Death in Vegas, Richard Fearless and Tim Holmes couldn't find any more time to give to the project."
+The initial sessions finally began in January 2004 at Sawmills Studios in Cornwall, though the group were not satisfied with the results, as Noel Gallagher said: "Unfortunately, after the recording process we decided we didn't like anything we had played/recorded during those three weeks, and because of commitments with Death in Vegas, Richard Fearless and Tim Holmes couldn't find any more time to give to the project."

 Noel has commented since on numerous occasions that there was no problem with the work done by Death in Vegas, but he felt the songs they were working on were simply not good enough to form a record, and felt a break was needed in which new material would have to be written.
 In Noel's words: "We were trying to polish a turd".
 Around ten songs were worked on with Death in Vegas of which, according to Noel, six were "not even good enough to make the b-sides".
 Four of the tracks which eventually appeared on the album were worked on with Death in Vegas, those songs being: "Turn Up the Sun", "Mucky Fingers", "A Bell Will Ring" and "The Meaning of Soul", although all of these had extra work done to them or were re-recorded before being released.

 After a short break in which many new songs, including "Let There Be Love", "Lyla" and "Part of the Queue" were written, the band reconvened at their Wheeler End Studios with Noel as producer.
 The band were joined on these sessions by the Who's drummer Zak Starkey.
 In June 2004, Oasis debuted two new songs from these sessions, the Liam-written "The Meaning of Soul" and the Gem-written "A Bell Will Ring" at two live shows in Poole and at the Glastonbury Festival.